Industrial Revolution Practice Test 2026 - Free Practice Questions and Study Guide

 1 / 20

-How did the role of women change during the Industrial Revolution?
+How did trade unions emerge during the Industrial Revolution?

 Next Question